By Matters India Reporter

 The priest told Matters India that Singh was born in 1988 in the royal family of Bhadawar near Agra.

-Singh’s parents are Maharaja Aridaman Singh and Rani Pakshalika Singh, who represents the Uttar Pradesh legislative assembly from Baad constituency as a Bharatiya Janata Party leader.
+Singh’s father is Maharaja Aridaman Singh.
+His mother Rani Pakshalika Singh represents the Uttar Pradesh legislative assembly from Baad constituency as a Bharatiya Janata Party leader.

 According to educationtimes.com, Singh is a British Academy postdoctoral fellow at the Institute of Commonwealth Studies, University of London.
 He studied politics and international studies at the University of Warwick, UK and subsequently earned an MPhil in modern South Asian studies and a PhD in History from the University of Cambridge.